-The income of family members approved to live in the unit will be counted, even if the family member is temporarily absent from the unit [HCV GB, p.
-5-18].
+Unless specifically excluded by the regulations, the income of all family members approved to live in the unit will be counted, even if the family member is temporarily absent from the unit.

-Generally an individual who is or is expected to be absent from the assisted unit for 60 consecutive days or less is considered temporarily absent and continues to be considered a family member.
+Generally, an individual who is or is expected to be absent from the assisted unit for 60 consecutive days or less is considered temporarily absent and continues to be considered a family member.
 Generally an individual who is or is expected to be absent from the assisted unit for more than 60 consecutive days is considered permanently absent and no longer a family member.
 Exceptions to this general policy are discussed below.
-Reference chapters 3 and 11 for additional information on abensentee family members.
+Reference chapters 3 and 11 for additional information on absentee family members.